Ferries from

 There are 2 ferry routes.
 Ferries from Kythira to Athens (Piraeus) and Antikythira to Athens (Piraeus) are popular ferry trips from Ionian Islands to Athens.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-Ferries from Ionian Islands to Athens sail approximately 3 times per week and are provided by SeaJets.
+Ferries from Ionian Islands to Athens sail approximately 3 times per week with SeaJets.

-Ionian Islands to Athens ferry time ranges between 6 hours and 9 hours 25 minutes depending on the ferry route, operator, and ship.
+The ferry crossing from Ionian Islands to Athens takes between 6 hours 10 minutes and 9 hours, depending on the route, operator and ship.

-The fastest ferry from Ionian Islands to Athens is in 6 hours on the Kythira to Athens (Piraeus) ferry with SeaJets.
+The fastest ferry from Ionian Islands to Athens takes 6 hours 10 minutes on the Kythira to Athens (Piraeus) ferry with SeaJets.

-Yes, you can travel on a car ferry from Ionian Islands to Athens with SeaJets.
+Yes, you can take your car on the ferry from Ionian Islands to Athens with SeaJets.

-The distance between Ionian Islands and Athens is 113 miles (182km) and 98 nautical miles.
+The distance between Ionian Islands and Athens is approximately 113 miles, 182km or 98 nautical miles.

-The Kythira to Athens (Piraeus) ferry ferry sails approximately 2 times weekly with a crossing time of 6 hours 15 minutes.
+The Kythira to Athens (Piraeus) ferry sails approximately 2 times per week, with a crossing time of 6 hours 20 minutes.

-Antikythira to Athens (Piraeus) ferry ferries sail about 1 times weekly with a sailing time of 9 hours.
+Antikythira to Athens (Piraeus) ferry ferries sail approximately 1 times per week, with a sailing time of 9 hours.

-Book and compare Ionian Islands Athens ferry tickets, operators, timetables and prices using our Deal Finder.
+Book and compare Ionian Islands to Athens ferry tickets, operators, timetables and prices using our Deal Finder.

 More routes than anyone else.